Classy Hotel in Historic City

 Our room wasn't ready, so we joined lots of others guests who were killing time... with complimentary glasses of champagne.

 There was lots to take in, while we stood at the counter.
 A glowing red lamp with fringe, was hanging just above Don's head.

-A curious nearby chair attracted quite a few guests, who posed for photos while seated between the lion heads.
+A curious nearby chair attracted quite a few guests, who took a seat and posed for photos between the lion heads.
 I thought about asking Don to pose, but I didn't want to waste one of my photo requests, just yet.

 I'm pretty sure this cushioned seat was not around during the hotel's first run, from 1888 to 1932.